- All of our classes are held Wednesday nights.

 Focus & Foundation

-- Focus & Foundation lays the groundwork for all follow-on classes and is recommended for every dog and handler team just starting out in dog obedience and dog sport.
+- Focus & Foundation is recommended for dog and handler teams just starting out in dog obedience and dog sports, as it lays the groundwork for all follow-on classes.

-Beginners is for dogs who will be older than 5 ½ months when classes begin and that have had some previous formal training.
+- Beginners is for dogs who will be older than 5 ½ months when classes begin and have already completed some formal training.

 - Novice is for dogs that have completed a Beginner’s class.